 - Queen Himiko: Bad-Ass Women in Japanese History (Tofugu)

 - The Hunt for Himiko: Will Archaeologists Ever Excavate the Hashihaka Tomb?
-(The Archaeology of Tomb Raider)
+(Tomb Raider Horizons)

 - The Hunt for Himiko Continues: Has Himiko’s Palace Been Found?
-(The Archaeology of Tomb Raider)
+(Tomb Raider Horizons)

 - The Magic Mirror Maker (Kyoto Journal)